dolanor/devoxx-aws-bar/bartenderAsFunction/README.md

 * Listen to those messages
 * Serve the commands

-Go to the `aws-read-command-food` lambda.
+Go to the `aws-read-command-food` folder.
 Resolve all the _TODOs_ and make all the test *green*.
-Now, edit the `sam.yml` file and uncomment the deployment configuration for this lambda.
-Deploy it.

 Follow the same steps for `aws-read-command-beer`.

+Go to the `sam.yml` file and create/verify the lambdas *LambdaRuleReadCommandBeer*, *LambdaRuleReadCommandFood* for the files you've just modified.

+Associate 2 rules to send the message to be treated by the right lambda.
+If it is a command with food, send the message to the food lambda, if it is a command wit beer, send it to the beer lambda. (you have to modify the `sam.yml` file, see [the AWS documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-reference.html) for more information) see [Aws documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) for more information

+Deploy.

 ----------